top of page

 3rd

-Secondhand smoke is the 3rd for causes of lung cancer.
+Secondhand smoke is the 3rd leading causes of lung cancer.

 10-15